jamiewilbraham/azure-docs/articles/cognitive-services/Speech-Service/quickstart-python-get-text-to-speech-voices.md

 In this quickstart, you'll learn how to get the full list of standard and neural voices for a region/endpoint using Python.
 The list is returned as JSON, and voice availability varies by region.
 For a list of supported regions, see [regions](regions.md).

-This quickstart requires an [Azure Cognitive Services account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) with a Speech service resource.
+This quickstart requires an [Azure Cognitive Research Technologies account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) with a Speech service resource.
 If you don't have an account, you can use the [free trial](get-started.md) to get a subscription key.

 ## Prerequisites